 So put them to the test.

-If possible, arrange a test scenario with other candidates and see if they take the lead, respect the opinions of others, and generally work well on their feet.
+If possible, arrange a test scenario with other candidates or a job audition to see if they take the lead, respect the opinions of others, and generally work well on their feet.

 Be careful though not to focus too much on those that take the lead.
 Some candidates will assume that this is what you’re looking for and will try to push themselves to the front of the line by trying too hard to control the team.